pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

     }
 ```

-Afterwards you have to enhance your form definition by an specification for the field an a easy pipeline definition, which gives you some values back from IAM.
+Afterwards, you have to enhance your form definition by an easy pipeline definition as specification for the field, which gives you some values back from IAM.
 In the example below, all user from group “Employee (Standard)” will be shown in the dropdown list.

 **In form:**